 Sometimes children cry because they simply forget to use their words.
 Young children who are just learning to speak, often just need some help to say the problem out loud.

-And sometimes, the problem is that they don’t remember how to tell you.
-Saying words like “Don’t Cry” will not help you child tell you the problem if they have forgotten how to say what they want to say.
+Sometimes, the problem is that they don’t remember or know how to tell you.
+Saying words like “Don’t Cry” will not help your child tell you the problem if they have forgotten how to say what they want to say.

 What Happens When You Tell Your Child To “Stop Crying”

 When you tell your child that they need to stop crying, you are immediately pushing their feels aside and disregarding their need to process their emotions.
-2 very big things happen when you stop the crying process in children.
+2 very big things happen when comforting a crying child.

 When you use “stopping” phrases such as “Don’t Cry” you are telling your child that their emotions don’t really matter and they need to shut down and “Be Ok”